 Sec.
 6081.
 Short title.

-This subtitle may be cited as the “K Street Transitway Oversight Act of 2023”.
+This subtitle may be cited as the “K Street Transitway Planning Act of 2023”.

 Sec.
 6082.
-Council approval of plan required before construction work commences.

-(a) No funding, District, federal, or otherwise, shall be expended for any construction work on the K Street Transitway project (Project No. LMC02C) (“Project”), except as provided in subsections (b) and (c) of this section.
+In Fiscal Year 2024, no funding, District, federal, or otherwise, shall be expended in furtherance of the K Street Transitway project (Project No. LMC02C) (“Project”), including any construction work on the Project; except, that funding may be expended for planning, as provided for in the Capital Improvement Plan.

-(b) Prior to commencing construction on the Project, the Mayor shall submit to the Council a plan for the Project accompanied by design documents, a list of public comments received on the design of the Project, a description of public comments incorporated into the design, and a detailed cost estimate of construction work.

-(c) If a Council-enacted act disapproving the plan submitted pursuant to subsection (b) of this section and further prohibiting the expenditure of funding on the Project does not become effective within 60 days after the plan is submitted to the Council, the plan shall be deemed approved and funding may be expended for construction work on the Project; provided, that such construction work be consistent with the design documents and cost estimate submitted to the Council pursuant to subsection (b) of this section.

-SUBTITLE J. FOUNDRY BRANCH TRESTLE BRIDGE
+SUBTITLE J. FOUNDRY BRANCH TROLLEY TRESTLE

 Sec.
 6091.
 Short title.

-This subtitle may be cited as the “Foundry Branch Trestle Bridge Plan Act of 2023”.
+This subtitle may be cited as the “Foundry Branch Trolley Trestle Plan Act of 2023”.

 Sec.
 6092.
-Council approval of plan required before purchase.
+Council approval required before acquisition.

-(a) No funds, District, federal, or otherwise, may be expended to purchase the Foundry Branch Trestle Bridge (“Trestle Bridge”), located in Foundry Branch Valley Park, except as provided in subsections (b) and (c) of this section.
+(a) In Fiscal Year 2024, the District shall not acquire, nor spend any funds in furtherance of acquiring, the Foundry Branch Trolley Trestle (“Trolley Trestle”), which crosses the park commonly known as Glover-Archbold Park, except as provided in subsections (b) and (c) of this section.

-(b) Prior to purchasing the Trestle Bridge, the Mayor shall submit to the Council a plan for the future use of Trestle Bridge with design drawings, a cost estimate for the purchase of the Trestle Bridge, a cost estimate for any work necessary to accommodate the future use, and an estimate of the potential liability incurred by the District until the trestle bridge is restored, repurposed, or demolished.
+(b) Prior to acquiring the Trolley Trestle, the Mayor shall submit to the Council a plan for the future use of the Trolley Trestle , as well as a risk mitigation plan to accommodate the potential liability that may be incurred by the District from the time it acquires the Trolley Trestle until it is restored, repurposed, or demolished.